 Your appointment diary is the engine that drives your clinic's revenue.
 A messy schedule leads to empty slots, stressed-out staff, and unhappy patients.
 That's why integrated scheduling tools are a non-negotiable feature in any good practice management system.

-Key billing features usually include:
+Key billing features for US clinics include:

 - Online payment portals: Let patients securely pay their bills online, which means you get paid faster.